DHTMLX/docs-suite/docs/tree_collection/api/treecollection_load_method.md

 @short: loads items from a file

+@signature: {'load(url: IDataProxy, driver?: IDataDriver): Promise<any>'}

 @params:
-- path 		string		the path to the file
+- url 		string		the path to the file
-- type		string		optional, type of data (json, csv, xml), json by default
+- driver		string		optional, type of data (json, csv, xml), json by default

 @returns: